 Corrosive or encrusting water?

-All water can be corrosive, fouling, or balanced, regardless of whether it is potable.
-When it is corrosive, it affects the more easily oxidizable metals, such as galvanized steel or copper.
-Its tendency to corrode or embed depends on the type and amount of inorganic compounds dissolved in it.
-One of the first characteristics that we must know about the water we receive at home or in the company is this trend.
+All water can be corrosive, fouling or balanced, regardless of whether it is potable.
+When it is corrosive, it affects the most easily oxidizable metals, such as galvanized steel or copper.
+Its tendency to corrode or to embed depends on the type and amount of inorganic compounds dissolved in it.
+One of the first characteristics that we must know about the water that we receive at home or in the company, is this trend.

 There are five parameters that determine the trend of a water: pH, total hardness, total alkalinity, total dissolved solids, and temperature.

-PH measures the concentration of acids that dissociate when dissolved in water.
+The pH measures the concentration of acids that dissociate when dissolved in water.
 It can have values between 0 and 14.
 A pH of 7 means neutrality.
-A pH less than 7 corresponds to an acidic water, and a pH greater than 7 corresponds to an alkaline water.
+A pH less than 7 corresponds to acidic water, and a pH greater than 7 corresponds to alkaline water.
 The lower the pH, the more acidic the water, and therefore the more corrosive.
 And, vice versa, the higher the pH, the more encrusting the water.